Juanijuan/MHBG/README.md

 # MHBG Asset Toolkit

-Windows-first desktop toolkit for extracting Monster Hunter World: The Board Game assets from a local Tabletop Simulator cache.

 This project is aimed at modelers, painters, graphic designers, and makers who want a simple workflow without digging through scripts by hand.

 ## What It Does